ojosproject/website/news/2024/09-20-road-to-iris.md

 trying to work this out.
 Despite the challenges, overall, this project has allowed us to gain valuable experience in using this popular framework, and I look forward to understanding NextJS even deeper as this project carries on.

+## What's next for the developers?

+A _break_.
+At least for a little bit!
+Iris development will continue once Fall quarter begins.
+Until then, developers will rest and not think about any of these topics.

+A massive thank you to the entire team for participating in this project.
+None of this could've been possible without each and every one of you. 🫶